jorditorresBCN/Assignments-2017/Lab01.md

 ## Task 1.5:
 Update the `README.md` file including all the information of your group (member's name and emails).
 ## Task 1.6:
-Invite `JordiTorresBCN` to your remote private repository as a collaborator using `settings` button (for evaluation purpouse).
+Invite `JordiTorresBCN` to your remote private repository as a collaborator using `settings` button (for evaluation purpose).
 ## Task 1.7:
 Create a AWS instance EC2.
-Pull down all the contents of your github repositori making an exact clone using `git clone` command.
+Pull down all the contents of your github repository making an exact clone using `git clone` command.
 ## Task 1.8:
 Execute the program `Lab1.guessnumber.py` in your AWS instance.
 Take an screenshot of the xterm that are you using as a proof.
-Include this screenshot in your local repository on your labtop with the name `Lab1.AWSterminal.png`.
+Include this screenshot in your local repository on your laptop with the name `Lab1.AWSterminal.png`.
 ## Task 1.9:
 Update your remote github repository with the updated `README.md`and the new file `Lab1.AWSterminal.png` using the `git`commands `add`, `commit` and `push`.